philjnicholls/etsy-scrape/README.md

 Scrape product information from etsy.com into a CSV file.

 positional arguments:
-  url                   URL for the first page of Etsy searchresults output                Filepath to output csv
+  url                   URL for the first page of Etsy search results output                Filepath to output csv

 optional arguments: